Meet with us to talk about your project!

 • Work done before the grant was awarded

-Policy Development Scoring Table
+Policy & Program Development Scoring Table

 While we recognize there are different types of inequities based on identity and circumstance, LCA is focused on addressing racial inequity in the region given race is the largest predictor of inequitable outcomes in jobs, housing, and other LCA goals.
 Projects addressing racial equity will be prioritized in scoring.
 Projects addressing other inequities will earn points towards how they address those inequities but will not receive full points unless they also consider the intersection of racial inequity.